 WooCommerce is an open-source plugin, allowing you to integrate many apps into your website.
 It is one of the most flexible eCommerce solutions out there.
 Unfortunately, integrating the variety of apps and plugins becomes an ongoing issue which increases the cost of ownership significantly.

 BigCommerce is a dedicated, cloud-based, hosted platform.
-It has all of the necessary functionality built-in and ready to use.
-Their primary advantage is they have marketing technology, development and IT staff in one place.
+It has all of the necessary functionality built-in and is ready to use.
+Their primary advantage is they have marketing technology, development, and IT staff in one place.

 BigCommerce is compatible with any website.
 Although there are fewer third-party apps than WooCommerce, the app store has everything you need to customize any size store.

 Their open API allows for complete customization.
-Eventige, an Elite BigCommerce web development partner and developer, will create customizations that go far beyond apps.
+This means that a BigCommerce development agency will create customizations that go far beyond apps as well as complete BigCommerce data migration services.

 Before migrating, choose one of their ready-made themes.
 They are mobile-optimized and developed expressly for rapidly expanding eCommerce businesses.